oorestisime/linear-agent/README.md

+This tool was ** Vibe Coded ** .
+No guarantees it works for your usecase and also no guarantees i ll keep maintaining :D

 # Linear Agent

 A CLI tool that fetches tickets from Linear, enriches them with detailed information, and uses Claude to generate implementation plans.